An honest breakdown from a no-code designer and developer. Both are great tools, but they're built for very different jobs. Here's how to choose.

 Let’s breakdown the strengths and weaknesses Framer vs Webflow, and find out for sure if it’s the right platform for your business.

+The truth is, neither of these tools are necessarily better than the other one.
 While both are used to develop websites faster than normal code, they have different use cases based on your situation.

 Framer is a design-first page builder that is built for speed and visual impact.
 It has a very similar UI to Figma, which is why so many designers naturally gravitate towards it.